Hypnotic-Development/Hypnotic-Client/README.md

 # Hypnotic Client
 ## gaming awards frame winner 2004/2006/2007
-https://hypnotic.dev is our WIP sketchy website
+https://hypnotic.dev is our website that isn't so bad anymore

 ## About
 "Utility Mod" for Minecraft 1.17.1